mikeerickson/gulp-behat/README.md

 ## Changelog

+- 0.4.0 Added Plugin Resources
+    - Added new icons for pass and fail which can be used by notify plugin (see example below for usage) /assets/test-pass.png
+      /assets/test-fail.png

 - 0.3.3: Bug Fixes and Optimization
   * Fixed issues with `paths` option
   * Fixed issue with multiple execution (#2)